premii/death-binder/README.md

 * What's in it?

 ### Credit Cards
-* List of credit cards that needs to be closed.
+* List of credit cards that need to be closed.

 ### Taxable Brokerage Accounts